saraogiraj94/node-customer-order/readme.md

 Models
 1) Customer model which contains detail about customer.
 2) Purchase model which contains detail about purchases of the customer.

+Rest APIs Created

+1) POST /customer/signup => To signup new customer based on email,name,password

+2) POST /customer/login => To login customer and get the auth token

+3) POST /purchase => To create a new purchase order

+4) POST /purchases => To fetch the list of purchases of customer with filter and sorting.

+5) GET /purchase?id= => To fetch purchase by the given id

+For reference postman apis exported as json has been attached which give holistic view of apis.

 --------------------------------------------------------

 ## Setup steps